Fight the Flu PSU!

 Students are also welcome to schedule a private appointment with University Health Services to receive the flu vaccine at any time.

-All flu clinics will be from 9 a.m. to 4 p.m in 204/205 Student Health Center.
-Schedule your appointment via myUHS; no walk-ins.
+All flu clinics will be from 10 a.m. to 3 p.m at various on-campus locations.
+Schedule your appointment via myUHS.

 - Pre-Visit Requirements